 The proceeds from the issuance of commercial paper notes will be available for general corporate purposes.
-As of April 3, 2021, there was zero outstanding under the U.S. commercial paper program and the euro equivalent of \$2,940 outstanding under the European program.
-As of December 31, 2020, there was zero outstanding under the both programs.
-As of April 3, 2021, the weighted-average interest rate and maturity period for the European program were (0.4)% and 13.00 days, respectively.
+As of July 3, 2021 and December 31, 2020, there were zero outstanding under the U.S. commercial paper program and the euro equivalent of zero outstanding under the European program.